playerjmr/ps2homebrewstore/docs/umcs/index.md

 ```

-!!! tip "Landing on your hacked OSDSYS of choice:"
+!!! info "Landing on your hacked OSDSYS of choice:"

-    PS2BBL.INI and PSXBBL.INI have already been setup so that minimal config changes are needed.
+    PS2BBL.INI and PSXBBL.INI have already been setup so that minimal config changes are needed if at all.
 To land on your hacked OSDSYS of choice, install the OSDMenu/ FMCB Version XXXX as needed.
 If multiple are installed, you can delete in order from first to last to land on the desired app.
+This is especially useful for modchip users as they may not play well or at all with some or all of the OSDSYS such as I believe Mars Pro.
+In that case, just delete all of the SYS_OSDMENU and SYS_FMCB-XXXX folders.

 !!! tip "Hotkeys"